 Most archives have a preferred citation format for researchers to use when citing material from their repository.
 This is to ensure accuracy and standardization in the name and location of the repository and may be vitally important for other researchers attempting to locate your sources.

 **Almost all archives have preferred citation formats that include the five elements above.
-So, it can be an important time-saving measure to include this information in your notes no matter what collection and repository you are citing.**
+You can save time later in your research process by including this information in your notes.**

 Citing from the Norwich University Archives